Mineiro (footballer, born 1975): São Paulo

+Hertha BSC

+Mineiro's contract at São Paulo expired at the start of 2007, and the club offered him a four-year deal with a salary of 150,000 Brazilian reais a week, as well as a career plan after he finished playing.
+On 31 January, transfer deadline day, he moved abroad for the first time and signed an 18-month deal with Hertha BSC of the German Bundesliga, where international teammate Gilberto was already playing.

-On 3 February 2007, he had his Bundesliga debut for Hertha BSC in a game against Hamburger SV.
-He was brought on for the last 20 minutes in place of Malik Fathi and scored his first goal for the Berlin club, a spectacular game-winning goal (2–1), shooting from more than 25 yards, in the last seconds of injury time.
+On 3 February 2007, Mineiro made his Hertha debut against Hamburger SV.
+He was brought on for the last 20 minutes in place of Malik Fathi and scored the winning goal from over 25 yards in the last seconds of injury time, to win the game 2–1.

+Chelsea

 On 24 September 2008, it was announced that Mineiro had signed for Chelsea as a backup for the injured Michael Essien until the end of the 2008–09 season.
-He made his Chelsea debut on 1 November 2008 against Sunderland in a league match.
-He came on for Nicolas Anelka who had already scored a hat-trick leading Chelsea to a 5–0 victory.
+He was signed by compatriot manager Luiz Felipe Scolari, who likened him to former Chelsea defensive midfielder Claude Makélélé.
+He made his Chelsea debut on 1 November against Sunderland, playing the last 15 minutes as a substitute for Nicolas Anelka who had already scored a hat-trick in a 5–0 victory.

 Despite already having played for Chelsea he was not formally revealed to the press until 7 November during a press conference at Chelsea's training ground in Cobham, Surrey.
 During the press conference it was confirmed that Mineiro was on a contract to play as Chelsea's third-choice defensive midfielder, behind Essien and Mikel John Obi.
-Mineiro played just twice for Chelsea, and his only start was against Burnley in the League Cup.
+Mineiro played just twice for Chelsea, and his only start was against Burnley in the League Cup fourth round on 12 November, a 1–1 draw and defeat on penalties.

+Schalke 04

-On 11 August 2009, he returned to Germany for the medical check and later signed with Schalke 04.
+On 11 August 2009, Mineiro returned to Germany for the medical check and later signed with Schalke 04.
 He made his Schalke debut on 16 August 2009 in their first home game of the 2009–10 Bundesliga season, a 3–0 win against VfL Bochum, playing the entire match.
 At the end of the season, he left Schalke.

 On 6 September 2011, TuS Koblenz, playing in the fourth tier of German football, surprisingly announced his signing, giving him a contract until the end of the season.

 International career

-Mineiro made his international debut in April 2001 against Peru.
+Mineiro made his international debut on 25 April 2001 in a 1–1 draw with Peru at São Paulo's Estádio do Morumbi, in 2002 FIFA World Cup qualification.
+He was one of five debutants under manager Émerson Leão.

 Mineiro was a late call-up for Brazil's 2006 FIFA World Cup squad.
 A knee injury sustained by Barcelona midfielder Edmílson in the run-up to the tournament forced him to withdraw, resulting in a call-up for Mineiro, but he did not receive any playing time in Germany.

-Mineiro was selected to participate in Copa América 2007.
-He started every match as Brazil went on to win the tournament.
-He retired from the national team in 2008.
+Mineiro was selected to participate in Copa América 2007, and started every match as Brazil went on to win the tournament in Venezuela.